Vishal0za/my-first-repository/README.md

 # myFirstRepository

-This is my first Repository which i made by learning my own
+This is my first Repository which i made for learning learning pupose only.

 I am learning github, little confuse and little nervous 😁